abhishekagarwalnpl/QHAL-copy/specs/security.rst

 be issued to the quantum machine to perform a Denial-of-Service attack, the machine should respond with increasingly higher latency to this type of requests to invalidate the attack.

+..
+[1]	The one attack that could be most worrisome already is on the device firmware itself or on the management system—whether it be by alteration or replacement.
+Hence signatures and attestation should probably be assumed